 It should be noted that choosing a swimsuit to wear to an event is a completely different animal than simply choosing what clothes to wear.
-There’s a much larger margin for error if you don’t have a sense of swimsuit etiquette.
+There’s a much larger margin for error if you don’t have a sense of bikini etiquette.
 Choosing the wrong style can potentially ruin your image for as long as a bad memory lasts.

 Having said that, if you know how to fit the suit to your body AND the occasion, you will sway the opposite way and leave people with pleasant memories of your confident and tasteful selection in swimwear.